// Portfolio — 2026

 What changed

 Most people moved to the middle option voluntarily.
-Hardware spend came down materially.
+Hardware spend came down by $330K.
 The top tier stayed available for staff who needed it, which removed the political resistance a ban would have triggered.

 "Stakeholder alignment isn't always a negotiation over the same scarce thing.
 Sometimes it's reshaping the choice so the trade-offs disappear."